bsabatino1/773381/README.md

 ### Model Tuning

 - #### Model search
   This script processes images to extract features, reduce dimensionality, cluster, and visualize results using pre-trained CNN models and various clustering methods.
+By leveraging state-of-the-art pre-trained CNN models, it ensures robust feature extraction.
+The combination of multiple dimensionality reduction and clustering techniques allows for a thorough exploration of the image dataset, identifying the most meaningful groupings and selecting the best combination for further analysis.
 The resulting best combination is EfficientNetB0, UMAP, and KMeans.

    **Input**: the output folder resulting from the creation of black boxes.

   **Output**: Processed images saved in clearly labeled folders organized by the combination of model, dimensionality reduction, and clustering method used.